wentbackward/music-theory/basic-theory.md

 and we're playing chords from that key.
 Chords have a strong relationship with the key of the music.

-If you play 3 notes together, you're playing type of chord called a **triad**,.
+If you play 3 notes together, you're playing a type of chord called a **triad**,.
 These chords get a special name because they are very special chords.
-If you play the intervals 1st, 3rd and 5th together you are playing a **major chord** or major triad.
+If you play the 1st, 3rd and 5th degrees together you are playing a **major chord** or **major triad**.
 So now you instantly know all the major triads.

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">